Many women find that the side effects are often worse at the start of treatment. They usually settle down after a few

 Bone thinning can lead to osteoporosis and bone fractures if it continues for a few years.
 So, your doctor may treat you with a drug (a bisphosphonate) to strengthen your bones.

 You might put on weight.
 You should be able to control this with diet and exercise.
 But it is often a struggle to keep weight down when you are having hormone treatment.
 Ask to see a dietician for advice about managing your weight.

 Let your doctor or nurse know if you have headaches.
-They can prescribe a mild painkiller such as paracetamol for you.
+They can give you painkillers such as paracetamol to help.

 Some men and women feel that their memory gets worse when they have been having hormone treatment for a while.
 Your memory may not improve while you are taking the hormone treatment.
 But there are ways to make life easier, such as making lists so you don't forget things.

 It is natural to feel cheated and upset if you have this particular side effect.
 Talk to your doctor or specialist nurse if you feel this is having a significant effect on your life.

 Mood swings and depression

 Some men and women have mood swings and even depression while having treatment such as Zoladex (goserelin).
 Talking with someone close to you may help.
 If you don't feel comfortable sharing your feelings with people you know, seeing a counsellor may help.

 Your risk of blood clots (thrombosis) can slightly increase when you take tamoxifen.
 Tell your doctor if you or a close relative have had a blood clot in the past.